 Please review the Virtual Information Session for a complete overview of the MBS certificate and related programs.

-Must be completed before beginning the Medical Billing Specialist Certificate technical core requirements and must be completed with a grade of “C” within two attempts.
+Must be completed before beginning the MBS certificate core curriculum with a grade of C or higher:

 |HIT 130||Medical Terminology I||3|